-- Get yourself a webpage in China to gain more visibility on Chinese search engine (keep in mind that 70% of online research initiated in China are done through Baidu).
+- Get yourself a website or webpage in China to gain more visibility on Chinese search engine (keep in mind that 80% of online research initiated in China are done through Baidu).

 The main online wine shopping sites are as follows, it might be useful to sell your items on the following sites :

-However, poeples buy wines on bigger platfrom such as tmall & JD.
-Truth be told, the platform you chose depend on your target audience as well as your budget.
+Consumers also buy wines on bigger platforms such as Tmall & JD.
+Truth be told, the platform you chose depends on your target audience as well as your budget.

 We are a digital marketing agency based in Shanghai, we would be more than happy to help you achieve your goals and make your project a reality.